dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 How exactly we can make a computer find and describe patterns and rules in our data (i.e. the algorithms and statistical models part of the definition above), we'll learn about a little bit later in this lesson.
-But here's the important part to keep in mind for now: *machine learning algorithms learn patterns from data, and use these patterns to predict future outcomes.*.
+But here's the important part to keep in mind for now: *machine learning algorithms learn patterns from data, and use these patterns to predict future outcomes*.

 > ## Challenge